 Researchers integrated the yield sooting index (YSI) computational method into a tool that rapidly estimates the sooting tendency of fuel blendstocks, allowing the interactive development of potential new blendstocks that meet YSI targets.
 Experimental data on sooting tendency are continually added to the YSI database to broaden the scope of the compounds analyzed and improve prediction accuracy.

-For more information on the Co-Optima initiative and related partnership opportunities, contact the project leadership team.
+For more information on the Co-Optima initiative, contact the project leadership team.